 About the therapist:

 My name is Alec Clark and I have been a qualified and practising Shiatsu therapist since 1992, having trained for 3 years at the Ki Kai School of Shiatsu and Traditional Chinese Medicine, in London.
 I am a highly experienced practitioner with many regular clients and many more satisfied customers.
-I am a certified member of the Complementary Health Professionals Association and the Complementary Therapists Association.
+I am a certified member of the Complementary Therapists Association and the Association of Holistic Medicine and Healthcare.
 I have treated clients from all backgrounds (business executives to bricklayers) and all age groups (from 7 to 97) for many different ailments (mountain bike injuries to menstrual pain).
 If you have any questions, or to make an enquiry, simply click on the 'Get in Touch' button.